 A gap year is still seen as a privilege of youth, as an indulgence of time and lack of responsibility that only those just graduating from university or still in their early twenties can afford.
 At no time as that ever been more wrong than it is today.

-The gap year itself is still very much seen as an indulgence of youth, a year out of ‘real life’ that only the young and responsibility free can afford to take.
+The gap year itself is still seen as an indulgence of youth, a year out of ‘real life’ that only the young and responsibility free can afford to take.

 This is when the excuses start coming out.
 ‘I’m too old for all of that’, ‘I don’t have the time’, ‘I don’t have the money’, ‘I have too many responsibilities at home’, ‘work can’t manage without me’!

 A gap year – or any time out to travel for that matter – can not only be taken at any time, it can be extremely beneficial to take one at different times in your life for different reasons.
-There are many stages in life and many life events where taking a gap year is an absolutely perfect idea.
+There are many stages in life and many life events where taking a gap year is an absolutely perfect idea, and no one should be put off just because of their age or position in life.

 The stereotypical age to take a year off and head off around the world on one long party filled adventure is ideal, and not just because of the idea that partying, fun, adventure and members of the opposite sex – or same, depending on your tastes – are on your mind and within your grasp.
 Although that is a good bonus too.
 This is the age were you are getting your first taste of independence, your first taste of what the world is like beyond your immediate environment, and it is intoxicating!
 Travel at this age allows young, formative minds to explore the world around them, to expose themselves to new cultures, new languages and new ways of thinking to bolster or even change the paradigms that formal education is – or has – given them.
 It is the ideal age to fit into most working holiday visa restrictions too, so that means getting a bit of experience on the CV or funds in the pocket to keep your travels going longer is a lot easier.